DSXiangLi/DecryptPrompt/README.md

   - Training Large Language Models to Reason in a Continuous Latent Space
   - Beyond A∗ : Better Planning with Transformers via Search Dynamics Bootstrapping
   - o1-Coder: an o1 Replication for Coding
+  - Scaling of Search and Learning: A Roadmap to Reproduce o1 from Reinforcement Learning Perspective

 ###  指令微调&对齐 (instruction_tunning)
 - 经典方案